Pathologist

 Qualifications

-To become a pathologist, you'll need to first complete a degree in medicine recognised by the General Medical Council (GMC).
-This usually takes five to six years to complete, although if you've already got a degree in a subject other than medicine (usually a 2:1 or above in a science-related subject) you can apply for a four-year accelerated graduate entry medicine programme (also known as a graduate entry programme).
-For a list of medical schools, see the Medical Schools Council.
+To qualify as a pathologist, you must complete a series of medical training stages.
+You'll start by taking a recognised medical degree approved by the General Medical Council (GMC).
+This usually takes five to six years.
+However, if you already have a degree in a subject other than medicine (usually a 2:1 or above in a science-related subject), you may be eligible to apply for a four-year accelerated medical graduate entry programme (GEP).

 Skills